bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 - Goals let us give quick yes/no/later feedback for feature proposals as early as possible
 - Goals allow big efforts to move forward when they are staffed by SMEs
 - Goals make it easier for interested developers to find and collaborate on "project aligned" work
 - Goals help signal to developers what work is currently "staffed" by SMEs.
-This helps protect contributors from building things we aren't ready for (Bevy's technical leadership has limited capacity) or don't want.
+This helps protect contributors from building things we aren't ready for (Bevy's technical leadership has limited capacity).

 ## Goal States